jerrymedias/ViewTransitionAPI_App/README.md

 # Production Build & serve
 To serve the app using the production build, use the following steps:

-1. **Build and Serve Production app**: Generate the production build of the app using the following command:
+1. **Build and Run Production server**: Generate the production build of the app using the following command:

         npm run prod

 2. **Access the App**: The production version of the app will be accessible in your browser at http://localhost:3001/.